WGBH/AAPB2/app/views/override/legal/tou.md

 We take no responsibility for your exposure to content on the Site whether it violates our content policies or not.
-You understand that the information and opinions in content uploaded by third parties represent solely the thoughts of the author and is neither endorsed by nor does it necessarily reflect WGBH’s beliefs or editorial positions.
+You understand that the information and opinions in content uploaded by third parties represent solely the thoughts of the author and is neither endorsed by nor does it necessarily reflect WGBH's beliefs or editorial positions.
 You hereby release and waive any and all claims, causes of action and/or liability against WGBH arising from or in connection with your use of the Site, the Content and/or any other material on